SControl:Slip

 Weighted average31.7%

-Answers in seconds · English or Dutch
+Optional AI add-on · English or Dutch

 Sophie wants two weeks off at the end of May.
 Does she have enough vacation hours?
 And does Ascension Day fall in that window?